 Speaker: Alexander K. Smith, MD, MS, MPH

 The central pedagogy of scientific research training is that researchers must be narrowly focused.
 So goes the saying, "An inch wide and a mile deep."
-Throughout my academic career I have been drawn to holistic disciplines whose central principles run counter to this reductionist perspective: primary care, geriatrics, and palliative care.
-My academic success, such as it's been, has reflected this pull towards conceptual complexity, diversity of interests, and mentees with fresh ideas.
-My academic work has ranged from standard scientific publications to developing ePrognosis to bioethics thought pieces to the GeriPal podcast to leading sing-alongs at the AGS Literature update.
-In this talk I will challenge the notion that a successful research career must be defined by a dominant dedicated research focus.
+Throughout his academic career, Dr. Smith has been drawn to holistic disciplines whose central principles run counter to this reductionist perspective: primary care, geriatrics, and palliative care.
+His academic success, such as it's been, has reflected this pull towards conceptual complexity, diversity of interests, and mentees with fresh ideas.
+Dr. Smith’s academic work has ranged from standard scientific publications to developing ePrognosis to bioethics thought pieces to the GeriPal podcast to leading sing-alongs at the AGS Literature Update.
+In this talk, Dr. Smith will challenge the notion that a successful research career must be defined by a dominant dedicated research focus.
 Learning Objectives: (1) describe arguments for being narrowly focused and counter arguments for a maintaining a broader array of interests; (2) consider the pros and cons of nurturing mentees intellectual curiosity about a wide range of interests vs. squashing mentees interest in all domains outside of a narrowly focused band of scientific inquiry; and (3) review community-participatory learning techniques involving synchronous vibration of the vocal folds.